Visit Punta del Este – Casapueblo

 Casapueblo – a white villa resort with views of the ocean at Whale Point (Punta Ballena).
 It includes an art gallery featuring the abrtract art works of Carlos Paez Vilaro.
 Carlos Paez Vilaro was friends with Picasso and Dali.

-The small peninsula between the two beaches shelters the port.
+A small peninsula between the two beaches shelters the port.
 Cruise ships tender here.
-The blue Church of the Candelaria (Iglesia de la Candelaria) occupies the peninsula, beside the Lighthouse (El Faro).
+You can reach the Church of the Candelaria on a short self-guided walking tour from the port the peninsula.
+The Candelaria Lighthouse (El Faro)is right next to the Church of the Candelaria.
 Visit the shops of Artigas Square and stroll Avenida Gorlero toward Playa Bravas.
 At the intersection of the peninsula and Playa Brava is Los Dedos, an oversized sculpture of fingers reaching out from the sands of the beach.

 Drive through the quaint homes of Beverly Hills, San Rafael and Cantegril, all of which are just inland from the two major beaches.
 Visit the Ralli Museum in Beverly Hills for paintings by Dali and Chagall.

 There are two great stretches of beachfront in Punta del Este.
 On the sheltered Rio de la Plata side is the waterfront street called Rambla Claudio Williman.
 It runs along Playa Mansa near the port.
 To the north, Playa las Delicias is calmer and more protected.
 The Atlantic stirs up surf on Playa Brava that is suitable for surfing.

 - Have seafood at Lo de Tere Restaurante near the port and enjoy views to Gorriti Island while you dine.